syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Read_LED/readLED.md

 ## Returns ##
  return packet from sensor

-if errStatus=255 ,serial monitor print out "Read ID ERROR!".
+if errStatus more than 0 ,read ID fail.

-if errStatus=0,serial monitor print out mode of sensor LED.
+if errStatus=0,LED register will return the mode of sensor LED.

 ## Example ##
 reroSensor_US US(2,3,8);

 byte LED;

-LED= US.readLED(102); // read ID 102 control registor factory Reset
+LED= US.readLED(102); // call out the function of readLED with ID = 102(rero Ultrasonic Sensor default ID).

 ## See Also ##